open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 * `assertInverse` is basically a shortcut for adding an opposite directive for all library versions that are not included in the specified `versions` range.

-The source code of the gradle plugin is located in the `buildSrd` directory.
+The source code of the gradle plugin is located in the `buildSrc` directory.